-What makes Swanage really special?
+What makes Swanage special?

-Swanage’s stunning coastal location is what makes it really special.
-Swanage Bay sweeps from the Old Harry Rocks to the north, round to Peveril Point in the south.
-It faces east and is protected by Peveril Point from major southwesterly storms, while the Isle of Wight provides a degree of shelter from easterly storms.
-As such, the bay is ideal for swimming, sailing, fishing, diving and other watersports.
+Swanage Bay, which sweeps from Ballard Down to the north across to Peveril Point in the south, is protected from major southwesterly storms, while the Isle of Wight provides a degree of shelter from easterly storms.
+As such, the bay is ideal for swimming, sailing, diving and other watersports.

-If you can’t visit but wish to see, then there are a number of Swanage webcams including the one on the RNLI’s boathouse that gives a great view across the sea to the Old Harry Rocks.
+If you can’t visit but wish to see, then there are a number of webcams including the one on the RNLI’s boathouse that gives a great view across the sea to the iconic Jurassic Coast landform Old Harry Rocks.